laggerstatten/UdacityDEND_Capstone/README.md

  * *Unit tests for the scripts to ensure they are doing the right thing*
  * *Source/Count checks to ensure completeness*

+> Each table test follows the same pattern.
+The method creates temp view of joined table, and imports SQL queries for testing data quality.
+The table is checked for NULL values in critical fields, and the number of rows in the table is counted.
+If either of these tests fails the criteria (greater than 0 NULL values or less that 1 records), that test receives a boolean flag.
+An any statement then tests if any flags are raised.
+This process allows for the easy introduction of more tests later.
+The method then returns the counts.

 *Run Quality Checks*